TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

                 - this struct can easily get big and doesn't need to be responsive at all
         - Purely server-side state
         - The only problem will be mispredicted delay, the clients will see beginning of the new round for a fraction of a second

-- FFA
-    - Maybe just a simple flag in the ruleset?
-        - Yeah it's the least bloat
-        - We can control the name of the game mode anyway
-        - Note just because it forces a restart does not mean the flag can't be in the ruleset or has to be chosen alongside the mode
-            - There's plenty of flags changing of which would force a match's restart, even max rounds
-    - Remember to make sentiences of the same faction invisible outside of fow

     - The flag has to be effectively transmitted through the network, as a byte